Preserving & Canning Food

 Soups are another good winter preserving project.
 Some soups can be pressure canned, while others are better made for the freezer.
 Either way, having soup ready to heat and serve is one of those simple things that future-you will be grateful for.

 Please note that blended pumpkin soup is NOT suitable for pressure canning.
 This question comes up every winter and it's not a suitable option.
 So what can you do instead?
-Pressure can a soup mix instead, one that hasn't been blended, then blend it on heating when it comes time to eat it.
+Pressure can a pumpkin soup mix instead, one that hasn't been blended, then blend it when it comes time to eat it.

 Meals in jars and meal components